01 of 26

 If you love your boat shoes, be sure to thank a Cocker Spaniel for inspiring the original design.

-Today, Sperry's shoes can be found across the globe—and have become synonymous with maritime lifestyles.Continue to 20 of 26 below.
+Today, Sperry's shoes can be found across the globe and they have become synonymous with maritime lifestyles.Continue to 20 of 26 below.

 20 of 26